nweiyue/tp/docs/UserGuide.md

 ### 5.8.
 Saving the data

 `Students`, `Sessions` and `Memo` data are saved in the hard disk automatically after any command that changes the data.
 This includes typing directly into the memo box.
 There is no need to save manually.
-However, you can also choose to manually save the `Memo` data if you want as described in [Section 5.6.2 - Save Memo](#562-save-memo) for that extra assurance!
+However, you can also choose to manually save the `Memo` data if you want as described in [Section 5.6.2 - Saving the memo](#562-saving-the-memo) for that extra assurance!

 The following are the names of the files that contains the respective data: